2600hz/kazoo/applications/crossbar/doc/users.md

 # Static Presence ID
-You can set a presence ID at the users level.
-By addind: `presence_id` fiend on your user document.
+You can set a presence ID at the user level.
+By adding: `presence_id` field on your user document.
+This will fix any presence issue regarding inbound/outbound call on a cellphone device.